Australian rules football schism (1938–1949): Effect on the game

-A statistical analysis of the 1938 VFA Grand Final between Brunswick and Brighton was published and compared with the averages from ten VFL matches around the same time to illustrate the effect that the rule changes had on making the game more non-stop.
-It confirmed that the number of kicks had remained steady or even increased as a result of the changes, with a total of 650 kicks and 173 marks recorded in the VFA Grand Final compared with an average of 596 kicks and 160 marks in the VFL matches.
-It also showed that the ability to throw the ball had more than doubled the use of handpassing, with a total of 160 throw-passes recorded in the VFA Grand Final compared with only 76 handpasses in the VFL games; this extent of handpassing was unheard of under the ANFC rules, and it was not until the 1979 VFL season more than four decades later that VFL matches would average so many handpasses per game.
-There were only six ball-ups in the VFA Grand Final, and 38 boundary throw-ins.
+A statistical analysis of the 1938 VFA grand final between Brunswick and Brighton was published and compared with the averages from ten VFL matches around the same time to illustrate the effect that the rule changes had on making the game more non-stop.
+It confirmed that the number of kicks had remained steady or even increased as a result of the changes, with a total of 650 kicks and 173 marks recorded in the VFA grand final compared with an average of 596 kicks and 160 marks in the VFL matches.
+It also showed that the ability to throw the ball had more than doubled the use of handpassing, with a total of 160 throw-passes recorded in the VFA grand final compared with only 76 handpasses in the VFL games; this extent of handpassing was unheard of under the ANFC rules, and it was not until the 1979 VFL season more than four decades later that VFL matches would average so many handpasses per game.
+There were only six ball-ups in the VFA grand final, and 38 boundary throw-ins, and the game was overall considered a very good spectacle.
 The average score per team per game increased by almost three goals, from 84.7 to 100.5, in the first season under throw-pass rules.

 Crowds at VFA games enjoyed a substantial increase under throw-pass rules.
 Across the first ten rounds of 1938, the average attendance at VFA games was 3,600, compared with 2,400 for the corresponding rounds in 1937.
 Another 22% increase in crowds was enjoyed in 1939, and club memberships likewise increased.
-The VFA took advantage of this new found interest by extending the season from sixteen games to twenty in 1939, moving the Grand Final to the Saturday after the VFL Grand Final and securing the Melbourne Cricket Ground as its venue; with a larger venue and no VFL counter-attraction, the 1939 VFA Grand Final between Brunswick and Williamstown attracted the all-time VFA record attendance of 47,098, despite drizzly weather.
+The VFA took advantage of this new found interest by extending the season from sixteen games to twenty in 1939, moving the grand final to the Saturday after the VFL grand final and – with considerable off-field political effort – securing the Melbourne Cricket Ground as its venue; with a larger venue and no VFL counter-attraction, the 1939 VFA grand final between Brunswick and Williamstown attracted the all-time VFA record attendance of 47,098, despite drizzly weather.
 Many clubs enjoyed record home crowds over the next few years.
 Despite the increased crowds, overall attendances were still only about a quarter of those attracted by the VFL, which averaged between 15,000 and 16,000 to home-and-away games in 1938 and 1939.